The Manufacturers Life Insurance Company Cuts Position in K12 Inc. (NYSE:LRN)

-The Manufacturers Life Insurance Company lessened its holdings in K12 Inc. (NYSE:LRN) by 2.7% during the third quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The Manufacturers Life Insurance Company decreased its position in K12 Inc. (NYSE:LRN) by 2.7% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The fund owned 23,021 shares of the company’s stock after selling 637 shares during the period.
-The Manufacturers Life Insurance Company owned approximately 0.06% of K12 worth $606,000 at the end of the most recent reporting period.
+The Manufacturers Life Insurance Company owned about 0.06% of K12 worth $606,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also made changes to their positions in the company.
-Daiwa Securities Group Inc. purchased a new position in shares of K12 in the 3rd quarter worth approximately $47,000.
-BNP Paribas Arbitrage SA raised its holdings in K12 by 285.0% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 9,266 shares of the company’s stock valued at $244,000 after acquiring an additional 6,859 shares during the period.
-Principal Financial Group Inc. raised its holdings in K12 by 22.2% during the 2nd quarter.
-Principal Financial Group Inc. now owns 706,319 shares of the company’s stock valued at $19,240,000 after acquiring an additional 128,455 shares during the period.
-Trexquant Investment LP bought a new stake in K12 during the 3rd quarter valued at $1,162,000.
-Finally, WINTON GROUP Ltd bought a new stake in K12 during the 2nd quarter valued at $2,519,000.
-Hedge funds and other institutional investors own 83.81% of the company’s stock.
+Other institutional investors have also recently bought and sold shares of the company.
+Portolan Capital Management LLC raised its holdings in K12 by 98.4% during the 2nd quarter.
+Portolan Capital Management LLC now owns 990,559 shares of the company’s stock valued at $26,983,000 after acquiring an additional 491,161 shares during the period.
+Palisade Capital Management LLC NJ increased its holdings in shares of K12 by 0.5% in the second quarter.
+Palisade Capital Management LLC NJ now owns 783,247 shares of the company’s stock worth $21,336,000 after purchasing an additional 4,173 shares during the period.
+Standard Life Aberdeen plc bought a new position in shares of K12 in the third quarter worth $20,330,000.
+Principal Financial Group Inc. increased its holdings in shares of K12 by 22.2% in the second quarter.
+Principal Financial Group Inc. now owns 706,319 shares of the company’s stock worth $19,240,000 after purchasing an additional 128,455 shares during the period.
+Finally, Bank of Montreal Can increased its holdings in shares of K12 by 12.6% in the second quarter.
+Bank of Montreal Can now owns 525,576 shares of the company’s stock worth $17,050,000 after purchasing an additional 58,943 shares during the period.
+Institutional investors and hedge funds own 83.81% of the company’s stock.

 K12 Inc, a technology-based education company, provides proprietary and third-party online curriculum, software systems, and educational services to facilitate individualized learning for students primarily in kindergarten through 12th grade (K-12) in the United States and internationally.
 The company offers managed public school programs, which offer an integrated package of systems, services, products, and professional services that K12 administers to support an online or blended public school, including administrative support, information technology and provisioning, academic support, curriculum, learning systems, and instructional services.